-1. Halsey Taylor invented the drinking fountain as a tribute to his father, who succumbed to typhoid fever after drinking from a contaminated public water supply in 1896.
+1. Halsey Taylor invented the drinking fountain in 1912 as a tribute to his father, who succumbed to typhoid fever after drinking from a contaminated public water supply in 1896.

-2. George Washington, the celebrated Father of Our Country, had no children of his own.
-Researchers believe that childhood illnesses may have rendered him sterile.
-He did adopt the two children from Martha Custis' first marriage.
+2. George Washington, the celebrated father of our country, had no children of his own.
+A 2004 study suggested that a type of tuberculosis that Washington contracted in childhood may have rendered him sterile.
+He did adopt the two children from Martha Custis's first marriage.

-3. In Thailand, the King's Birthday also serves as National Father's Day.
-The celebration includes fireworks and acts of charity and honor "“ the most distinct being the donation of blood and the liberation of captive animals.
+3. In Thailand, the king's birthday also serves as National Father's Day.
+The celebration includes fireworks, speeches, and acts of charity and honor—the most distinct being the donation of blood and the liberation of captive animals.

-4. In 1950, after the Washington Post music critic gave Harry Truman's daughter's concert a negative review, the president came out swinging: "Some day I hope to meet you," he wrote.
+4. In 1950, after a Washington Post music critic gave Harry Truman's daughter Margaret's concert a negative review, the president came out swinging: "Some day I hope to meet you," he wrote.
 "When that happens you'll need a new nose, a lot of beefsteak for black eyes, and perhaps a supporter below!"

 5. A.A.
 Milne created Winnie the Pooh for his son, Christopher Robin.
 Pooh was based on Robin's teddy bear, Edward, a gift Christopher had received for his first birthday, and on their father/son visits to the London Zoo, where the bear named Winnie was Christopher's favorite.
-Pooh comes from the name of Christopher's pet swan (of course).
+Pooh comes from the name of Christopher's pet swan.

 6. Kurt Vonnegut was (for a short time) Geraldo Rivera's father-in-law.
 Rivera's marriage to Edith Vonnegut ended in 1974 because of his womanizing.
 Her ever-protective father was quoted as saying, "If I see Gerry again, I'll spit in his face."
 He also included an unflattering character named Jerry Rivers (a chauffeur) in a few of his books.